KlaraElmegaard/SocialGraphs_HP/index.markdown

 ## Networks, data and...
 Harry Potter??

-Was you disappointed when you turned 11 and did not recieved a letter with an owl inviting you start at Hogwarts?
+Was you disappointed when you turned 11 and did not recieved a letter with an owl inviting you to start at Hogwarts, School of Witchcraft and Wizardry?
 If so, you are like us!
-And if you still want to go to Hogwarts and explore the big universe and meets characters, you have come right place!
-Through network thoery, the known and unknown relationships between the fantastic and wonderful characters that appears in the universe, together with the connections between bloodtype (muggles, pure-blood e.g.) and the fur houses of Hogwarts.
+And if you, still want to go to Hogwarts and explore the big universe and meets characters, you have come right place! \n Using the Through network thoery, the known and unknown relationships between the fantastic and wonderful characters that appears in the universe, together with the connections between bloodtype (muggles, pure-blood e.g.) and the four houses of Hogwarts, will be analyzed.
 With natural language processing the language of the character pages, the books and manuscripts of the movies will be analysed through sentiment analysis and wordclouds.

 ## Interactions between characters